ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 Using GitHub Actions
 --------------------
-Actions to be executed in the CI process must be decalred in a ``YML`` and stored in the ``.github/workflows/`` directory.
+Actions to be executed in the CI process must be declared in a ``YML`` and stored in the ``.github/workflows/`` directory.
 Although each action is different, they all have a common structure: